Do consultants need workers’ compensation?

 How much does workers’ comp cost for consultants?

 The less risk you are exposed to, the less expensive your workers’ compensation policy will be.
-Get a customized quote and find out how much workers’ compensation would cost for your business.
+Get a customized estimate and find out how much workers’ compensation would cost for your business.